astralord/astralord.github.io/_posts/2023-07-24-building-aligned-intelligence-systems-part-ii-applying-large-language-models.md

     return model(x)
 ```

 Prompt-tuning only requires storing a small task-specific prompt for each task, and enables mixed-task inference using the original pretrained model.
 Experiments have shown that for large models prompt-tuning produces competitive results as model fine-tuning and its efficiency grows with model size.
 Also with learned task-specific parameters, prompt-tuning achieves better resilience on domain shift problems.
-Authors also showed that prompt ensembling of multiple prompts beats or matches individual prompts.
+In addition, authors showed that prompt ensembling of multiple prompts beats or matches singular prompts.

 Overall soft prompts are incredibly parameter-efficient at the cost of inference overhead (given the quadratic complexity of transformer) and more applicable to larger models (> 10B).